seqweb/.github/profile/README.md

 All four components of the analogy are web resources addressible via Internet domains: `seqweb.org`, `oeis.org`, `dbpedia.org` and `wikipedia.org` respectively.

-These four web entities can be organized natually along two axes: _subject focus_ and _content type_.
+These four web entities can be organized naturally along two axes: _subject focus_ and _content type_.

 - The _subject focus_ of both Wikipedia and DBpedia is general information, while for both the OEIS and SeqWeb it is the specialized area of mathematical integer sequences.